Does Goucher's program require an audition?

 The department does not adhere to one syllabus of a discipline (Cecchetti, Graham, Limón, RAD).
 Instead, the department reflects the breadth of the dance world and exposes students to a number of choices and approaches.
 It is important to note that the basic premise for all dance technique classes is anatomical and placement accuracy.
 Each teacher has developed his/her own style of movement based upon educational and professional experiences.

-Does the department have physical therapy resources?
+Does the program have physical therapy resources?

 Does Goucher offer jazz and tap?